 Understanding the difference is vital if you want to support an employee affected by a health crisis effectively.

 Christena Nipper-Eng suggested that people use one of two strategies to manage work and non-work roles.
 She studied boundary practices involving keys, appearance, eating, talking styles, and conversations.
 (This leads me to wonder are code switchers Segmentors?
 Do Integrators have a more challenging time with code-switching?
 That's a whole different article)

-A study done by Glen Kreiner found that matching an employee's style was crucial in satisfaction and well-being for the employee.
+A study done by Glen Kreiner found that matching an employee's style was crucial in the satisfaction and well-being of the employee.
 As the HR leader, how you support an employee's team in crisis can either raise an employee's sense of belonging or lower it.
 And if managing an employee with a health crisis well is vital to you, knowing if they are a Segmentor and Integrator is crucial.

 What is a Segmentor?

 Segmentors create clear boundaries between their personal life and work life.
 For many Segmentors working from home was/is uncomfortable.
 Segmentors will work later to finish a project, so it's done rather than work during non-work hours.
 Segmentors can drive integrators crazy because they don't respond to emails after they've stopped working.

 You're a Segmentor if you are focused at work, but you don't think about work once it's over.
 You're a Segmentor if you like to have a work computer and a home computer.
 You're a Segmentor if you keep your home keys separate from your work keys.
 Working from home has been challenging for you, mainly because it blurs the line between two spaces you think it should be separate.

 Integrators are the people who blend their work and personal lives and sometimes can't tell where one begins and the other ends.
 In the office, an Integrator is an employee who has family photos on their desk or other paraphernalia that expressed who they were.